ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroupMethods.md

 Use the following procedure to configure the pin map to use a Merged Pin Group:

 1. Add DUT pin definitions for each of the channels being merged.
 For example, "Vcc_0", "Vcc_1", "Vcc_2", etc.
-   - Ensure that the channels mapped to any particular are all from the same instrument, and the instrument supports Merged Channels (refer to [Hardware Requirements](#hardware-requirements))
+   - Ensure that the channels mapped to any particular site are all from the same instrument, and the instrument supports Merged Channels (refer to [Hardware Requirements](#hardware-requirements))
 2. Add a new pin group definition.
 Use a name that is appropriate for the combined pin.
 For example, "Vcc" or "Vcc_Merged".
 3. Assign each of the pins created in step 1 to the pin group created in step 2.
-   - Ensure that the first pin the pin group is mapped to the primary channel of the merged channel group and the pin group only contains the pins mapped to the channels being merged.
+   - Ensure that the first pin in the pin group is mapped to the primary channel of the merged channel group and the pin group only contains the pins mapped to the channels being merged.

 The following example pin map file illustrates a pin group of two pins being merged for two sites.